1587/speaking-exam/00-part2.md

 ```
 This picture is taken on the street with 6 people.
-On the left, a lady in red with short hair is talking with a man in black,
+On the left, a lady in red with short hair is talking with a man in black suit,
 They stood by the roadside.
 In the middle, an old man in white is walking on the street.
 On the right, a gentle man and a young lady are sitting around a table and talking.